janveverka/MitHgg/PhotonTree/README.txt

 To-Done List
 ------------
   * 29.11.
+12:00 - Implemented the VBF selection in the MvaCategoryReader
+  * 29.11.
 02:00 - Added more plots to the comparison script, produced new comparisons to the first Globe dump with the inclusive/dijet cats a la Josh http://www.hep.caltech.edu/~veverka/plots/2013/13-11-29/globe_mit/